Workflow & Process Design

 The audit reviews how recruitment activity currently moves through the business and identifies where workflow design could simplify delivery and improve system consistency.

-If not, the first step is a short conversation to review your current workflows and determine whether an Axium Audit would help.
+If not, the first step is a short conversation to review your current system and see whether an Axium Audit makes sense.